MileHacker Logo

 Visa Categories

-Citizens from many countries do not need a visa for tourist or business visits lasting up to 90 days within any 180-day period.
-This group includes citizens from the United States, Canada, Australia, New Zealand, the United Kingdom, and most European Union countries.
+Citizens from many countries do not need a visa for tourist or business visits lasting for a MAXIMUM of 90 days in any 180-day period.
+This group includes citizens from the United States, Canada, Australia, New Zealand, great Britain, and most European Union countries.

 Pre-Travel Authorization & Visa Application